Statistical inference for a mixture of Markov jump processes: Introduction

 Despite capturing a very simple form of population heterogeneity, the MS mixture's discrete and continuous-time versions have been widely applied in diverse fields, including medicine (Tabar, \textit{et al}., 1996), labor economics (Fougere and Kamionka, 2003), large data (Cipollini, \textit{et al} ., 2012), farming (Saint-Cyr and Piet, 2017), and credit risk (Frydman and Kadam, 2004, and Ferreti, \textit{et al.}, 2019).
 In a continuous-time framework, Yi, \textit{et al}.
 (2017) estimated an MS model from panel data in the presence of state misclassification.
 Cook, et al. (2002) developed a generalized MS model, which allows for subject specific absorbing states, and Shen and Cook (2014) considered a dynamic MS model for recurrent events that can be resolved.
 In a discrete-time framework, Frydman and Matuszyk (2018, 2019) developed an estimation for a discrete-time MS model with covariate effects on stayers' probability and movers' transitions.

 The paper is organized as follows.
 Section 2 sets the notation and derives the observed and complete likelihood functions.
-Section 3 presents the EM algorithm.
-Section 4 derives the variances and covariances of the estimators of the g-mixture parameters, and Section 5 presents the asymptotic properties of the estimators.
-Section 6 is devoted to the simulation study and Section 7 presents the application to ventICU data.
-Section 8 concludes the paper.
+Section 3 presents the EM algorithm, the derivation of the asymptotic properties of the MLEs and also provides the lower bound for the asymptotic variance of the MLEs.
+The finite sample covariance matrix of the MLEs is derived in Section 4.
+Section 5 is devoted to the simulation study and Section 6 applies the developed methods to ventICU data.
+Section 7 concludes the paper.